-In prior years, the University reported itself as a component unit of the State of Oklahoma.
-Based on an evaluation performed by management during 2015, it was determined the University is not a legally separate entity, and therefore is not a component unit of the State.
+In years prior to 2015, the University reported itself as a component unit of the State of Oklahoma.
+Based on an evaluation performed by management during the year ended June 30, 2015, it was determined the University is not a legally separate entity, and therefore is not a component unit of the State.
 The University is an organizational unit with the Board of Regents as stated above.

-Rogers State University Foundation: Rogers State University Foundation (the Foundation), is a legally separate, Oklahoma not-for-profit corporation organized for the purpose of receiving and administering gifts intended for the University.
+Rogers State University Foundation

+Rogers State University Foundation (the Foundation), is a legally separate, Oklahoma not-for-profit corporation organized for the purpose of receiving and administering gifts intended for the University.
 Because the restricted resources held by the Foundation can only be used by, or for the benefit of, the University, the University's management believes that presenting the Foundation's financial statements as part of the University's reporting entity provides users relevant and timely information about resources available to the University.
 The Foundation reports under Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
-As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation prepares separate, stand-alone audited financial statements that may be obtained by contacting the Foundation's management.
+As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
+No modifications have been made to the Foundation's financial information for these differences.
+The Foundation prepares separate, stand-alone audited financial statements that may be obtained by contacting the Foundation's management.
 The University has elected to exclude disclosures related to the Foundation, as such disclosures are included in the Foundation's separate financial statements.